VPNL/fLoc/README.md

 ### Debugging

-- Press `[Command + period]` to halt experiment.
+- Press `[Command + period]` to halt experiment on a mac or `[Cntl + period]` on a pc.
 - Enter sca to return to MATLAB command line.
 - Please report bugs on GitHub.

 ## Code

 The *runme.m* wrapper function generates an object `session` of the class `fLocSession` that is used to both run the experiment and also store information about the participant, stimulus, and task performance.
-A custom stimulus sequence is created for each run of the experiment and stored in an object `seq` of the class `fLocSequence`.
+Data files are saved in session-specific data directories (`~/fLoc/data/*`) labeled by initials, date, task, and number of runs (e.g., `AS_08-08-2017_oddball_4runs`).
+A custom stimulus sequence is created for each run of the experiment and stored in the same directory as an object `seq` of the class `fLocSequence` labeled by the same stem with a `_fLocSequence.mat` suffix.
 Both class files are stored in the respository functions directory (`~/fLoc/functions/`) and can be edited to further customize the design of the localizer.

 ### Using the runme function

-The `runme` function in the base experiment directory will prompt the experimenter for session information when called without input arguements.
-Alternatively, you can specify these settings in advance by including following input arguements:
+The `runme` function in the base experiment directory will prompt the experimenter for session information when called without input arguments.
+Alternatively, you can specify these settings in advance by including following input arguments:

 1. *name* — session-specific identifier (e.g., participant initials)
 2. *trigger* - option to trigger scanner (0 = no, 1 = yes)